 Additional comments on emission factors

-ICAO (1995) (exhaust emissions databank) provides basic aircraft engine emissions data for certificated turbojet and turbofan engines covering the rate of fuel used and the emission factors for HC, CO and NOx at the different thrust settings used.
+ICAO (2023) (Aircraft Engine Emissions Databank) provides basic aircraft engine emissions data for certificated turbojet and turbofan engines covering the rate of fuel used and the emission factors for HC, CO and NOx at the different thrust settings used.
 Other relevant emissions data are derived from other sources.
-The exhaust emissions databank is now accessible via the internet (ICAO, 1995).
+The exhaust emissions databank is now accessible via the internet (ICAO, 2023).
 In addition to HC, CO and NOx, this version also contains emission factors for smoke at the different thrust settings (columns BL to BO of the databank).
 PM emission factors can be derived from those for smoke, and the methodology used for this conversion (the so-called First Order Approximation version 3 (FOA3)) is published in ICAO, 2007.

 The heavy metal emissions are, in principle, determined from the metal content of kerosene or gasoline.
 Thus, general emission factors for the stationary combustion of kerosene and the combustion of gasoline in cars may be applied.
 The only exception is lead.
 Lead is added to aviation gasoline to increase the octane number.
 The lead content is higher than in leaded car gasoline, and the maximum permitted levels in the UK are shown below.
 A value of 0.6 g of lead per litre of gasoline should be used as the default value if there is an absence of more accurate information.
 Actual data may be obtained from oil companies.